DanielKneipp/aws-route53-global-dns/README.md

 If those checks fail above a certain threshold, the target (the ec2 instance is labeled as unhealthy).
 If a certain amount of targets are considered unhealthy, the endpoint of the load balancer itself is considered unhealthy.

-This status is reported to Route53 (when using records of type `alias`), which uses this information to decides if the DNS requests should be resolved to the secondary load balancer instead, performing the failover.
+This status is reported to Route53 (when using records of type `alias`), which uses this information to decide if the DNS requests should be resolved to the secondary load balancer instead, consequently, performing the failover.

 > ℹ️ We are also making use of making use of the [Availability Zone Affinity](https://aws.amazon.com/blogs/architecture/improving-performance-and-reducing-cost-using-availability-zone-affinity/) architectural pattern to, as mentioned previously, improve response times and reduce [costs](ttps://aws.amazon.com/ec2/pricing/on-demand/#Data_Transfer_within_the_same_AWS_Region).
 This way, traffic that reaches an AZ never leaves it.

 So, now we have a more reliable design with an automated failover mechanism between distinct data centers.
-However, as a single-region deployment, users in a geographically distant region will suffer with slow response times.
-Although a [CDN](https://aws.amazon.com/what-is/cdn/) exists for this use case, it is restricted to static assets, not for dynamic APIs.
+However, as a single-region deployment, users in a geographically distant region will suffer from slow response times.
+Although a [CDN](https://aws.amazon.com/what-is/cdn/) exists for this use case, it is used for static assets, not for dynamic APIs.

 ### Multi-region setup